 Camp 4 is a historic campground in Yosemite National Park – and that’s not even hyperbole; the campground is listed with the National Register of Historic Places “for its significant association with the history of modern rock climbing in America.”
-Reservations are needed at the other campgrounds in Yosemite Valley, but Camp 4 is the exception, with 35 shared first-come first serve walk-in tent campsites.
+Camp 4 has 35 shared walk-in tent campsites.
+While reservations need to be booked months in advance at other campgrounds in Yosemite Valley, Camp 4 is the exception, allowing reservations on a 7-day rolling basis, meaning that you can only book a site 7 days in advance.
+In this way, Camp 4 honors is long-held first-come first-serve traditions.
+Reserve your space at Camp 4 at recreation.gov.

-For available sites, the rate is $6 per person per night (as of 2018).
+For available sites, the rate is $10 per person per night (priceas of 2024).
 Since space at Camp 4 Campground is filled on a per-person basis, everyone in your group must be standing in line to register to camp.
 Each campsite can be assigned to six people.
 Groups can be split or combined in order to fill each site.
 Because campsites are shared to host as many campers as possible, Camp 4 offers a communal hostel-like camping experience.

 During winter months, the demand for Camp 4 subsides and prospective campers may self-register for campsites.